Liberatedwinner/rncTrainLSTM/README.md

                         Choose the predicted step: 1, 10, 30, 50, 100.
 Default
                         value is 10.
   --activation ACTIVATION
-                        Choose the activation function instead of mish: sigmoid, swish.
+                        Choose the activation function: sigmoid or Mish.
+                        Default is Mish.
   --explore_hp EXPLORE_HP
                         Turn the parameter search on(1) or off(0).
 Default is 1.